thoughtworks/twde-datalab/README.md

 1. `python3 splitter.py`
 1. `python3 decision_tree.py`

+We have also been exploring different ways to deploy the code on AWS.
+Our first approach was through creating Elastic Map Reduce clusters, but since we haven't been doing distributed computing very much, we're using AWS Data Pipeline.
+You can deploy a job or multiple jobs as a Data Pipeline from the `deployment` directory, using `sh deploy-pipeline -j JOB [-n PIPELINE_NAME]`.
+Get in touch with us if you'd like to be given access via AWS IAM.

 # notes for setup
 I recommend using anaconda to set up environment using environment.yml